Good Reasons to Go the Two-Plus-Two (2+2) Route

 Advantages of the UNC Asheville "2+2"

 The 2+2 Program allows a student to begin his or her engineering education in the small, public liberal arts environment of UNC Asheville.
 Class size is small and direct interaction with instructors is routine.
-Freshman can easily become "lost" at a large university, but such is not likely at UNC Asheville.
+Freshman can easily become "lost" at a large university, but that is not likely at UNC Asheville.

 UNC Asheville is an institution dedicated solely to the education of undergraduates, unlike most large schools.
 All resources are directed at undergraduates.
 Graduate Teaching Assistants are not available, so instructors provide all instruction personally.